Skip to main content

 https://app.notifer.io/backups

-# Default priority (same as omitting the header)
+# P3 Medium priority (default - same as omitting the header)

 curl -d "User signed up" \